 For nearly 20 years following the Chilean coup d'état in 1973 — which was caused, in part, by U.S. opposition to President Salvador Allende — Augusto Pinochet ruled Chile as one of western history's most notorious dictators.
 Pamela Constable and Arturo Valenzuela revisit the country's tumultuous 20th-century existence in A Nation of Enemies.

 Published by Cornell University Press, this new book from Hamilton College's Erica De Bruin uses 50 years of data from 110 countries to make keen observations on how and why some coups work where others fail.

-The History Hour podcast spends each episode looking back at the events, people, places, and trends that have shaped the way we live today.
+BBC World Service's The History Hour podcast spends each episode looking back at the events, people, places, and trends that have shaped the way we live today.
 Recent episodes include "The Fall of Addis Ababa," "South Korea's 1980s Prison Camps," and "The Zanzibar Revolution."
-Listen to The History Hour here.
-9

-Overthrow takes a hard look at the U.S. government's meddling in the affairs of 14 other sovereign nations, from 1893 to the present, including Guatemala, Panama, and the Philippines.
+Stephen Kinzer's Overthrow takes a hard look at the U.S. government's meddling in the affairs of 14 other sovereign nations, from 1893 to the present, including Guatemala, Panama, and the Philippines.

 In 1898, race riots in Wilmington, North Carolina began when idealistic editor Alexander Manly dared to publish a piece defending interracial couples from scrutiny.
 Through the noise of calls for Manly's head, the editor's opponents plotted a much longer son, one that ended only when most of the town's Black residents had been forced out into the wilderness.